saleor/saleor-dashboard/src/components/ColumnPicker/ColumnPicker.md

 - column categories - array of column categories, which is abstraction for dynamic column.
 For example attributes is a column category, whereas Flavor attribute is an actual column value.
 This object has all API-related properties, like search handler, fetch more props, etc.
 - selected columns - array of column IDs which are selected in the column picker.
 It is saved in local storage
 - dynamic column settings - array of column IDs which are selected in the left section of the column picker.
 It is saved in local storage.
+- recently added column - this value is used in datagrid component to enable auto-scroll to newly added column
 - handlers:
   - column resize handler (for datagrid)
   - column reorder handler (for datagrid)